ingolemo/drider/readme.md

 Drider has a few limitations:

-* It does not support images.
-They will be rendered as grey boxes so at least you know there was supposed to be an image there.
 * It does not support css or any kind of inline styling, such as &lt;b&gt;
   or &lt;i&gt; tags.
 * It doesn't handle non-ascii text well.
 If you're reading a utf-8